How to Pass the Life in the UK Test First Time

 Mock tests serve two purposes:

-Aim to take at least 5-10 full mock tests before your real exam.
+Aim to take at least five to ten full mock tests before your real exam.
+You can try our free sample quiz to get started.
 When you're consistently scoring 85% or higher, you're ready.

 After each mock test: